BY SCOTT DRURY, PE

 Many people have said something similar to this: “The project got through permitting.
 I complied with the requirements of _____ code.
 Why do I have to look at another set of requirements?
 The Board should just let us follow those requirements without giving us their own.”
 This gives a negative connotation to the rules.

-Keep in mind, these various codes and standards (Florida Building Code, AASHTO, or countless others) are not regulated by the Board; instead they are regulated by other regulatory boards, commissions, or national professional societies.
+Keep in mind, that these various codes and standards (Florida Building Code, American Association of State Highway and Transportation Officials, or countless others) are not regulated by the Board; instead, they are regulated by other regulatory boards, commissions, or national professional societies.
 It is unreasonable to expect that the Board could define the minimum standard of care in each of these codes and standards.
 The last sentence of Rule 61G15-30.001(1), F.A.C., states:

-In order to regulate this responsibly, the responsibility rules were developed by committee, adopted by the Board, and subjected to legislative oversight.
+To regulate this responsibly, the responsibility rules were developed by committee, adopted by the Board, and subject to legislative oversight.
 The committees consisted of several Board members and various Professional Engineers, licensed contractors, permitting officials, or other subject-matter experts.
 In other words, a lot of thought went into these rules, and many eyes looked over these rules before they were officially adopted.

 However, I want to challenge each of you in two specific ways regarding the responsibility rules:

 KNOW WHAT THEY SAY.
 It is difficult to abide by the rules if you do not know what the rules are.
 You must know the rules and stay current with them.
-Technically, in the next few months, Professional Engineers will be renewing their licenses in Florida, which will require at least 1 hour of continuing education in Florida laws and rules.
-Given that the requirement is only for 1 hour, many of the possible courses are focused on changes, assuming that you were fully aware of the other requirements.
-If you are not familiar with the responsibility rules, you may consider reading through them after you complete your 1-hour course.
+To renew your PE license in Florida, you are required to take at least one hour of continuing education on Florida laws and rules every two years.
+Given that the requirement is only for one hour, many courses focus on what has changed and assume that you were aware of the other existing requirements.
+If you are not familiar with the responsibility rules, you may consider reading through them after you complete your one-hour course.

 Chapter 61G15-30, F.A.C., covers general responsibility rules common to all engineers.
 Subsequent chapters cover specific disciplines or acts of engineers, such as structural engineering (61G15-31), fire protection engineering (61G15-32), electrical engineering (61G15-33), mechanical engineering (61G15-34), threshold building inspections (61G15-35), and product evaluation (61G15-36).
 While most engineers do not practice each of these types of engineering, each engineer is required to comply with the common requirements and any other requirements in their specific areas of practice.